-Heritage Asset - Privately owned structure, typically constructed before 1945, that significantly retains the original form, scale, massing, window/door pattern and architectural details or materials.
-Individual heritage assets may not warrant inclusion on the Inventory or consideration as a heritage resource.
+Heritage Asset - Privately-owned structure, typically constructed before 1945, that significantly retains the original form, scale, massing, window/door pattern and architectural details or materials.
+Individual heritage assets may not warrant inclusion on the Inventory.

 Heritage Resource - includes historic buildings, bridges, engineering works and other structures; cultural landscapes such as historic parks, gardens or streetscapes, culturally significant areas, indigenous traditional use areas and sites with archaeological or palaeological resources.
 These can be managed by municipal, provincial or federal authorities.